Categories of Licensing

 The laws in Ontario require that any person who employs staff must be registered with the Workers Safety and Insurance Board (WSIB) (or its equivalent).
 Each year trainers must provide proof in the form of a Clearance Certificate that they are registered and in good standing.
 A Clearance Certificate can be obtained by contacting a WSIB office (or equivalent).

-Before being granted a jockey’s licence, each applicant shall present to the Stewards a physician’s report of a complete physical examination, acceptable to the AGCO, and once every two years, an eye examination by an ophthalmologist or an acceptable optometrist.
+A jockey licence applicant must (1) abide by weight guidelines at the time of racing and (2) present to the AGCO Stewards a physician’s report of a complete physical examination, acceptable to the AGCO, and once every two years, an eye examination by an ophthalmologist or an acceptable optometrist.

-An individual applying for a groom licence must have their application form signed by their employer, who must be a trainer with a valid AGCO licence.
+An individual applying for a groom licence must be acting in a groom capacity.

 - Exercise person